From 1327 England and Wales have shared Kings and Queens

 Married Prince George of Denmark

-Married Sophia of Brunswick
+Married Sophia Dorothea of Celle estranged c.
+1688

-Married Caroline of Brandenburg-Ansbach
+Married Caroline of Ansbach

 Married Charlotte of Mecklenburg-Strelitz

-Married Catoline of Brunswick
+Married Caroline of Brunswick

 George lived a flamboyant lifestyle and was fond of entertaining, racing and gambling.
 He ordered the construction of the Royal Pavilion in Brighton.
+When his father was considered mentally unfit to rule he became regent.
+The Catholic Relief Bill, passed at the end of his reign, allowed Catholics to become MPs and hold public office.

-Married Adeleide of Saxe-Meiningen
+Married Adelaide of Saxe-Meiningen

 Married Prince Albert of Saxe-Coburg and Gotha

-Victoria acceded the throne 3 weeks before her 18th birthday and reigned for 64 years, longer than any monarch at the time and 2nd longest reign to date.
+Victoria acceded the throne 3 weeks after her 18th birthday and reigned for 64 years, longer than any monarch at the time and 2nd longest reign to date.
 She is known as the Grandmother of Europe because she married her children to many European prince and princesses.
 She was devastated when her husband, Albert, died in 1861 and spent the rest of her life dressed in black.

 Married Alexandra of Denmark